 - anxiety or stress, particularly if a person is worried about skin conditions

-- nerve damage resulting from degenerative conditions such as multiple sclerosis
+- nerve damage resulting from degenerative conditions such as multiple sclerosis (MS)

 - swollen and painful glands

 A burning sensation in the hands and feet may be due to one of the skin issues mentioned above.